astrohayley/zooniverse-aggregation-notebooks/README.md

-# zooniverse-aggregation-notebooks
+# Zooniverse Aggregation Notebooks

-Example notebooks demonstrating how to aggregate data from Zooniverse
+This is a repository of example notebooks demonstrating how to aggregate data from Zooniverse.